 📍 Where to Stay: Xian City Walls South Gate (close to Yongningmen subway station) is the place to be if you want to enjoy the city center’s energy.
 Most important sights, such as the Bell Tower and the Muslim Quarter, are nearby.

-🚄 How To Get To Xian: High-speed train is the way if you are in north or central China.
+🚄 How to Get to Xian: High-speed train is the way if you are in northern or central China.
 High-speed trains are also convenient from Beijing and Shanghai.

 📆 I suggest spending at least two days in the city.
 All the main landmarks within the City Walls are close to one another.
-Consider that half a day will be dedicated to the trip to the Terracotta Warriors Site.
+Plan one day more for any day trip

-Xian is one of the oldest cities in China, and its rich past makes it one must-visit stop to explore if you’re visiting China for the first time.
+Xian is one of the oldest cities in China, and its rich past makes it a must-visit stop to explore if you’re visiting China for the first time.
 In ancient times, this city was the starting point of the Ancient Silk Road, making it one of the most culturally and economically prosperous cities in Imperial China.
-During this period, Chinese and Hui Muslim minorities intertwined for the first time here.
-You’ll still find many delicious Muslim restaurants, and let’s not forget Muslim Street with its great Mosque.
-Xi’an is also home to China’s best, most well-preserved city walls, beautiful museums, and plenty of other historical sites.
-I’ve loved living here.
-It’s a big city, home to 12 million people, but for some reason, it feels tiny and more livable compared to Beijing and Shanghai.
-Now, let’s dive deeper into the 13 best things to do in Xian.

 13 Best Things to Do in Xian